Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 ***Daar, Great Father of the Gao***

-“My father, we just lost the link to *Stray Fortune.”*
+"My father, we just lost the link to *Stray Fortune."*

 Fuck.

-“No time, then.
+"No time, then.
 Redeploy the *Fury* and her support craft.
 We go in snarlin’ an’ hit as fast as we can.
-And call in th’ reserves.”
+And call in th’ reserves."
 This was the ripe moment for *maximum* escalation, and things at the hive engagement seemed stable enough.

 Daar sealed his helmet as the deck jolted softly under his paws, and in one instant they flashed from the relative tranquility of the back line, to the very heart of a storm.